Personal C++ notes

-char specifies an integer representing one element from a single character set, usually but not necessarily ASCII; it is one byte in size.
+char represents one element from a single character set, usually (but not necessarily) ASCII.
+It is one byte in size.

-wchar_t specifies a type representing one element out of all character sets in all locales supported by the implementation; it is usually two bytes in size.
+wchar_t represents one element out of all character sets in all locales supported by the implementation.
+It is usually two bytes in size.
 Wide character literals are prefixed with L:

 wchar_t o = L'A';